socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 3.4.1:  Added a method to get and save derived output (particle
+			    diameter, density, slip velocity, and mass transfer coefficient) from the single bubble model.
+Updated the reporting methods in the bent plume model so that they do not fail when particles are tracked in the farfield but fully dissolve within the plume.
+Updated the equilibrium calculations so that the non-zero components are handled within the FluidMixture object rather than within the equil_MM function.
-Version 3.4.0:  Updated the root-finding method in the Fortran `math_funcs` module
+Version 3.4.0:  Updated the root-finding method in the Fortran `math_funcs`
-                so that it always finds the correct roots.
+				module so that it always finds the correct roots.
 Updated the `dbm` module `equilibrium` method so that it returns the correct fluid phase when there are non-zero components in the mixture.
 Moved the unit conversion in the `chemical_properties` module into a separate function so that they can be used anywhere they are needed.
 Version 3.3.0:  Added a few new post-processing tools to the bent plume and
                 stratified plume models and updated the particle size model tools so that the user can specify a non-equilibrium pressure.